 Delaware

 Delaware requires HVAC contractors to hold a license.
-There are two license types which determine the type of work you are permitted to do.
-Master HVACR Restricted is able to provide work in one specialty area.
+There are two license types that determine the type of work you are permitted to do.
+The Master HVACR Restricted license is able to provide work in one specialty area.
 To provide service in more than one specialty area, you must hold a Master HVACR license.

-As part of your application, you must supply proof of a journeyman’s certificate and at least two years of experience under a master contractor, or at least seven years of work experience under a master contractor.
+As part of your application, you must supply proof of a journeyman’s certificate and at least two years of experience under a master contractor.
+If you don’t have a journeyman’s certification, you must have at least seven years of work experience under a master contractor.

 District of Columbia

-To meet District of Columbia as a HVAC license requirements, you will need to be licensed by the District of Columbia Board of Industrial Trades.
+To meet the District of Columbia’s HVAC license requirements, you will need to be licensed by the District of Columbia Board of Industrial Trades.
 To become licensed as a journeyman or master contractor, you will need to pay an application fee and pass the written exam.
-The licensed must be renewed every two years.
+The license must be renewed every two years.

 Florida

-To work in Florida, you will need a HVAC license from the Department of Business and Professional Regulation.
-A Class A or Class B license allows you to work anywhere in the state, or you can become a registered contractor to work within a specific locality.
+To work in Florida, you will need an HVAC license from the Department of Business and Professional Regulation.

-Applicants must pass both a trade exam and a business and finances exam.
-Depending on the type of license you’re applying for, you may need to meet certain education and experience requirements as well.
+For all licenses, applicants must pass both a trade exam and a business and finances exam.
+Depending on the type of license you’re applying for, you may need to meet certain education and experience requirements.

 Learn more about HVAC license requirements in Florida.